athlatif/Goodreads_BlogPost/README.md

 ## 3. File Descriptions <a name="files"></a>

-1- notebook file
+1. Notebook file
-2- Data files:
+2. Data files:
 - to_read.csv provides IDs of the books marked "to read" by each user, as user_id,book_id pairs, sorted by time.
 There are close to a million pairs.
 - books.csv has metadata for each book (goodreads IDs, authors, title, average rating, etc.).
 - book_tags.csv contains tags/shelves/genres assigned by users to books.
 Tags in this file are represented by their IDs.
 They are sorted by goodreads_book_id ascending and count descending.